 Who inspires you on Instagram?

-Well, there’s two particular individuals, and there’s two companies that I would say have a great page.
-Obviously, I give a little shout out to Recruiting Social, one being just the fact that you can showcase who we are as recruiters and what our day looks like.
+Well, there are two particular individuals, and there are two companies that I would say have a great page.
+Obviously, I give a little shout out to Recruiting Social, one is just the fact that you can showcase who we are as recruiters and what our day looks like.
 And we also do the IG takeover.
 So we work with some of our clients as well.

-Airbnb has an amazing social media platform, when it comes to Instagram.
-There, again, the palette theme in terms of the colour is really engaging.
+Airbnb has an amazing social media platform when it comes to Instagram.
+There, again, the palette theme in terms of the color is really engaging.
 The pictures and the captions that they have is really engaging.
 Those are three companies that are definitely ones to look out for.

 This off-the-grid home, nestled into the canopy of local flora, invites you to come in and be one with nature.
 Host @kristiemaewolfe and her mom built the detailed bamboo structure by hand.
 Kristie's been interested in the tiny home movement for awhile, trying out the lifestyle in Idaho, where she built her first little home from the ground up.
 She says, “The forced simplicity of living small made me realize I wanted to live like this permanently.”
 That experience lead her to build a tiny vacation home on Hawaii’s Big Island, where she hosts guests looking for an eco-friendly experience.
 The up-in-the-air home features a wrap-around lanai, huge windows where sunlight streams in, and a partially open air shower that sustainably uses Hawaiian rainwater collected from the tin roof.
 If all that isn’t enough of a fantasy, there’s a hanging bed below the treehouse – the perfect spot for daydreaming.
 Which is exactly what Kristie continues to do as she plots her next project: Lord of the Rings style Hobbit Holes in the Northwest.
 See more of Kristie's handiwork by clicking the link in our bio.